 An Annual Gynecology Visit (annual exam) gives you an opportunity to discuss your questions or concerns about birth control, your periods, or other gynecologic health issues with your healthcare provider.
 Both a Pap test and a pelvic exam may be components of the annual visit.
 However, not every annual exam requires a Pap test.
 Your provider will discuss this with you.
 We can also test you for Sexually Transmitted Infections (STIs) during an annual visit.

 What to Expect

 When you come to the Student Health Center for a visit, your health care provider will review the information that you completed in the HealthyPackPortal.
 Some of the questions deal with sexual history and they may seem personal.
 However, your answers help us determine the kinds of tests you might need.
 Your provider will then review your history and may have additional questions for you.
 It is also important to know your family history.
 If you have specific concerns or are transgender let us know before your physical.

-Your exam will begin in a sitting position so the provider can check lungs, heart, and skin.
+Your exam will begin in a sitting position so the provider can check your lungs, heart, and skin.
 The health care provider will then ask you to lie down on the examination table for a breast and abdominal exam.
 The provider may also teach you how to do a breast self-exam.
 If you are interested in learning to do one, please ask.

 If a pelvic exam is needed, then your health care provider will ask you to slide down to the end of the table, put your feet in the stirrups, and bring your buttocks to the end of the table.
-Your health care provider will talk you through this and inspect your external labia, perform a pelvic exam and possibly, a pap test.
+Your health care provider will talk you through this and inspect your vulva, perform a pelvic exam, and possibly a pap test.